vlang/v/doc/docs.md

 }
 ```

-A match expression returns the final expression from each branch.
+A match expression returns the value of the final expression from the matching branch.

 ```v
 enum Color {